ronboger/ronboger.github.io/projects.md

 title: Projects
 ---

+## Publication

+My full list of publications can be found on (Google Scholar)[https://scholar.google.com/citations?user=qU-JFvMAAAAJ&hl=en].

+---

 ## Sparse Subspace Clustering with Missing Entries

 <img class="img-responsive project-image" src="../assets/images/projects/ssc_missing_entries.png" alt="SSC"/>

 My MS project focused on Sparse Subspace Clustering with missing entries, particularly on developing new algorithms to be able to cluster and complete high-dimensional data with missing entries.
-Our work was published in ICCV 2019 as [Classifying and Comparing Approaches to Subspace Clustering with Missing Data](http://openaccess.thecvf.com/content_ICCVW_2019/papers/RSL-CV/Lane_Classifying_and_Comparing_Approaches_to_Subspace_Clustering_with_Missing_Data_ICCVW_2019_paper.pdf)
+Our work was published in ICCV 2019 as [Classifying and Comparing Approaches to Subspace Clustering with Missing Data](http://openaccess.thecvf.com/content_ICCVW_2019/papers/RSL-CV/Lane_Classifying_and_Comparing_Approaches_to_Subspace_Clustering_with_Missing_Data_ICCVW_2019_paper.pdf).

 ---